Cyndygrace/TODO-LIST-REACT/process.md

  <!-- creating components -->
- we create a new component folder where all our component files will reside, we then create our first component file which is the todo input.js
+ we create a new component folder where all our component files will reside, we then create the component files which we will need Todoinput.js, Todolist.js and todoItem.js

+  Todoitem is imported inside the TodoList and both todolist and todoinput is imported into the app.js folder.